otrv4/otrv4/otrv4.md

     2. Create a DRE-Auth message

 Show MAC Key
-  This function takes a chain key and a message key number and shows the mac key associated with those two values.
-For example, if the message key number is 3, the message key is ratcheted 3 times, and the third mac key is returned.
+  This function takes a chain key and a message key number and shows the MAC key associated with those two values.
+For example, if the message key number is 3, the message key is ratcheted 3 times, and the third MAC key is returned.
 'Show MAC key' may be used with the ReMAC message in the case where a chain key has been compromised by an attacker, and the attacker wishes to forge messages.

 ReMAC Message
   Make a new OTR Data Message, with the given pieces (the data part is already encrypted).
-MAC it with the given mackey.
+MAC it with the given MAC key.
 An attacker may use this function to forge messages with a compromised MAC key.

 Forge Entire Transcript